PrimeFord/Redux-Todo_List/README.md

 ## Getting Started

-Clone or download this repository and run with a local server of open `index.html` with your favorite browser
+Clone or download this repository and run with a local server of open `index.html` with your favorite browser.

 ## Prequisite